There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 2. Link Authority

 Search engines won’t necessarily rank a URL if they only come across it.
-The URLs in an XML sitemap don’t usually pass link authority, whereas the links in an HTML sitemap do.
+Unlike external links, the URLs in an XML sitemap don’t generally convey link authority, whereas those in an HTML sitemap do.

 HTML Sitemaps Benefits

-An HTML sitemap is also needed to improve the SEO ranking of your website.
-The links help visitors know what the site’s pages are about.
-This enhances the user experience and makes navigation a more straightforward process.
-The user will go to your sitemap, click on the link, and they’ll be taken to the specific linked page of your website.
+An HTML sitemap is also needed to improve your website’s search engine optimisation ranking.
+The links help visitors navigate your site and understand what the site’s pages are about.
+This enhances the user experience, making navigation a more straightforward process (min read).
+Every website user will go to your sitemap, click on the link, and they’ll be taken to the specific linked page of your website.

-An HTML sitemap is a powerful tool for large websites with over 2,000 pages.
+An HTML sitemap is a powerful tool for large websites with over 2,000 internal links and pages.
 It can improve the site structure and add value by equally distributing links on every page.
-In other words, it distributes page ranks evenly to every page of your website for better search engine rankings.
+In other words, it distributes page ranks evenly to every page of your website for enhanced SEO rankings for your site’s content.

 HTML Sitemap Limitations

-HTML sitemaps add value to SEO campaigns by increasing the number of internal links, but only in limited scenarios — one of the reasons why an XML sitemap is preferred.
+HTML sitemaps add value to SEO campaigns by increasing the number of internal linking opportunities, which naturally poses the question, is HTML sitemap necessary in all scenarios — one of the reasons why an XML sitemap is preferred.

 1. Navigation